Student-friendly JavaScript reference with examples

 const result = mixed.toUpperCase(); // "HELLO WORLD!"

-method replaces text in a string.
+The .replace() method replaces text in a string.

 const text = "I hate broccoli";